-112.1 - Inputed Righteousness: The Dying Christ enables forgiveness and initiates our relationship to the Father.
+111.1/112.1 - Imputed Righteousness: The Dying Christ enables forgiveness and thereby reconciles us to the Father.
 But, here is the rest of the story.
 His sacrifice not only brings forgiveness and reconciliation, but it also provides the initial protection of Imputed Righteousness.

-Imputed righteousness is simply an assigned righteousness.
-It has no basis in fact in the believer's lifestyle reality.
-In other words, the believer, himself, is not actually righteous.
-He simply enjoys an assignment of righteousness in the mind of God, due to the atoning work of the Dying Christ.
+So, in reality, the believer, herself, is not actually righteous.
+She simply enjoys the assignment of righteousness in the mind of God, due to the atoning work of the Dying Christ.

 We should probably also point out that this initial benefit of Christ's death on the Cross is somewhat transitional in nature.
-This preliminary protection anticipates a time when the believer will enter into a Reality Based Righteousness in some measure.
+This preliminary protection anticipates a time when the believer will enter into a Reality Based Righteousness in her life.

-112.2 - Reality Based Righteousness: This reality based righteousness, as the name indicates, is based in the believer's lifestyle reality.
-It is a real righteousness that is brought to life and enabled by the power of Christ as He lives within the disciple.
-In short, the Living Christ empowers the believer to actually be righteous.
+111.2/112.2 - Reality Based Righteousness: Eventually, the believer, in the power of the Living Christ, does, indeed, enter into a reality based righteousness in his life.
+This reality based righteousness, as the name indicates, is based in the believer's true lifestyle reality.
+It is a real righteousness that is brought to life and enabled by the power of the Living Christ as He lives within the disciple.
+In short, the Living Christ empowers the believer to actually live a consistently righteous life.

-And, while it may be accurate to say that Imputed Righteousness always remains the believers safety net, we should also note that a life lived in the power of the Resurrected Christ tends to render it less and less employed.
-This is true because, as the power of Christ begins to express itself in the believer, he or she begins to exhibit an expanding righteousness that is actually based in fact.
+It is accurate to say that Imputed Righteousness always remains the believers safety net.
+But, it is also true that as the believer matures in the power of Christ, His sufficiency renders that necessity into a constantly diminishing one.
+This is true because, as the power of Christ begins to express itself in the believer, he or she begins to exhibit an expanding righteousness which is actually based in fact.

-Sometimes, in life does two bridges are, indeed, required to complete a crossing.
-So it is also in the course of the redemptive journey.
+Sometimes, in life "two bridges" are, indeed, required to complete a crossing.
+So it is in the course of the redemptive journey.
 It requires both Imputed Righteousness and Reality Based Righteousness.